Little-Town-Labs/leads/README.md

 - Generates personalized outreach emails
 - Provides human-in-the-loop approval via dashboard or Slack
 - Supports multiple organizations with complete data isolation
+- **BYOK (Bring Your Own Key)**: Organizations can use their own AI API keys for unlimited usage

-**Multi-Tenant Architecture**: Each organization gets their own branded subdomain, custom quiz, and isolated data.
+**Multi-Tenant Architecture**: Each organization gets their own branded subdomain, custom quiz, isolated data, and optional custom AI configuration.

 ## Deploy with Vercel